 Brining the turkey in apple cider adds moisture and a subtle apple flavor that really comes through in gravy made from the drippings.
+This is one of our favorite roast turkey recipes, and one that the whole family is sure to enjoy.

 Preparing the Brine Combine 1/2 gallon of apple cider with all other brine ingredients except the water and oranges in a large stock pot and bring to a boil, stirring until all of the sugar and salt are completely dissolved.
 Remove from heat.
 Stir in the remaining apple cider and the ice water.
 Place the brine in the refrigerator to cool if necessary.